Which of the Following Statements About Hearing Protection are True?

 Which of the Following Statements About Hearing Protection are True

-Here are OSHA (Occupational Safety and Health Administration) standard for hearing protection;
+Here are the OSHA (Occupational Safety and Health Administration) standards for hearing protection;

 • Employers shall make hearing protectors available to all employees exposed to an 8-hour time-weighted average of 85 decibels or greater at no cost to the employees.
 Hearing protectors shall be replaced as necessary.